-Excludes garage and other space "Other" includes healthcare, culture and education Source: Atrium Ljungberg
+Excludes garage and other space

+"Other" includes healthcare, culture, education and restaurants Source: Atrium Ljungberg

 Another consequence of the company's strategy is the higher concentration of its office portfolio in suburbs as opposed to more central districts.
 While neither a major nor immediate concern, values of less central office locations tend to underperform in a downturn.
-As of 31 December 2019, average prime office yields in Stockholm in central locations were 3.5%, compared with a historical eight-year high of 5.6%, while the average prime office yields for less central Stockholm offices were 4.3% compared with a eight-year high of 6.9%.
-Rental growth for central Stockholm offices has outperformed less central locations over the past five years, with a 10.5% compound annual growth rate (CAGR) compared with around 5.1% for less central locations.
+As of 31 December 2020, average prime office yields in Stockholm in central locations were 3.3%, compared with a historical eight-year high of 5.6%, while the average prime office yields for less central Stockholm offices were 4.3% compared with a eight-year high of 6.9%.
+Rental growth for central Stockholm offices has outperformed less central locations over the past five years, with a 8.0% compound annual growth rate (CAGR) compared with around 3.7% for less central locations.1

-We are comfortable with the company's 72% concentration in Stockholm, which generates around a third of Sweden's GDP, because we do not believe this concentration will lead to a material divergence from overall economic and property trends.
+We are comfortable with the company's 68% concentration in Stockholm, which generates around a third of Sweden's GDP, because we do not believe this concentration will lead to a material divergence from overall economic and property trends.
 Stockholm is also likely to outperform other Swedish regions in respect of population and economic growth.
 Stockholm is one of Sweden's strongest property markets and benefits from diverse corporate demand for office space.
-It is also Sweden's largest and most liquid commercial real estate investment market, attracting 23% of the SEK184 billion investment volume in 2019.
-Stockholm also attracts consumers with disposable incomes above the national average that will help sustain the company's shopping centres as an attractive place for retailers to locate.
+It is also Sweden's largest and most liquid commercial real estate investment market, attracting 24% of the SEK180 billion investment volume in 2020.2 Stockholm also attracts consumers with disposable incomes above the national average that will help sustain the company's shopping centres as an attractive place for retailers to locate.

-The company's SEK2.6 billion in annual rent (December 2019) has an average remaining lease length of around 3.4 years and is spread across approximately 1,933 tenants that are well-diversified across industries.
+The company's SEK2.3 billion in annual rent (March 2021) has an average remaining lease length of around 3.4 years and is spread across approximately 1,933 tenants that are well-diversified across industries.
 The 10 largest tenants account for 21% of the company's rental income.
-Positively, around 9% of rent is from government-related entities that we view as ultimately the credit risk of the government of Sweden.
-Around 16% of current contracted rental income will be renegotiated in 2020.
+Positively, around 8% of rent is from government-related entities that we view as ultimately the credit risk of the government of Sweden.
+Around 14% of current contracted rental income will be renegotiated in 2021.
 We expect the company to maintain its strong releting record and keep its occupancy rate around 95%.

-Exhibit 6 Five largest clusters Rental value as of December 2019
+Exhibit 6 Four largest clusters Rental value as of December 2020